OxCGRT/covid-policy-tracker/README.md

 ### Individual policy measures

+Full descriptions of the policy indicators and their meaning can be found in our [codebook](documentation/codebook.md).

 Eight of the policy indicators (C1-C8) record information on _containment and closure_ policies, such as school closures and restrictions in movement.
 Four of the indicators (E1-E4) record _economic_ policies such as income support to citizens or provision of foreign aid.
 And five indicators (H1-H5) record _health system_ policies such as the Covid-19 testing regime or emergency investments into healthcare.

-- Containment and closure
-  - C1 - school closure
-  - C2 - workplace closure
-  - C3 - cancellation of public events
-  - C4 - restrictions on gathering size
-  - C5 - public transport closures
-  - C6 - stay-at-home requirements
-  - C7 - restrictions on domestic/internal movement
-  - C8 - restrictions on international travel

-- Economic
-  - E1 - income support
-  - E2 - debt/contract relief for households
-  - E3 - economic stimulus measures
-  - E4 - giving international support to other countries

-- Health system
-  - H1 - public information campaign
-  - H2 - testing policy
-  - H3 - contact tracing policy
-  - H4 - emergency investment in healthcare
-  - H5 - investment in vaccines

-Most indicators are recorded on an ordinal scale that represents the level of strictness of the policy.
-Four of the indicators (E3, E4, H4 and H5) are recorded as a US dollar value of fiscal spending.

-Eight of the indicators (C1-C7 and H1) also have a flag for whether they are targeted to a specific geographical region (flag=0) or whether they are a "general" policy that is applied countrywide (flag=1).
-One indicator (E1) has a flag to describe whether income support is for just formal sector workers (flag=0) or whether it includes informal workers (flag=1).

 Finally, we have a miscellaneous indicator (M1) for notes that do not fit elsewhere.

-*Note: some of these indicators were only introduced on 28 April 2020, and we are still collecting data for them*

 ### Legacy database structure (from before 25 April 2020)

 Prior to 25 April 2020 the OxCGRT had a structure of 13 indicators (labelled S1-S13).
-Data up until this point is archived and still available in the [/legacy_data_20200425](/legacy_data_20200425) folder.
+Data up until this point is archived and still available in the [/legacy_data_20200425](legacy_data_20200425/) folder.

 ### Our working paper has more information